Jimi Valley: Political

 Up to now, there is questions how Jimi's public funds were used during Mai Dop's term because there is simply nothing to show for during his term.
-It is hoped that the current MP Wake Goi will find and bring into light the whereabouts of Jimi's K75 Million kina over the last 5 years during Mai Dop's term as it is simply a very huge amount of money that can transpire Jimi, or at least will show some tangible services that can last for some time.
+It is hoped that the current MP Wake Goi will find and bring into light the whereabouts of Jimi's K75 Million kina over the last five years during Mai Dop's term as it is simply a very huge amount of money that can transpire Jimi, or at least will show some tangible services that can last for some time.
 But the fact is there is nothing to show on the ground.

 Current MP, Wake Goi has not leant his lessons during his term from 2007 – 2012.
-A good number of money is seen spent on hire cars and hotels as usual with a few ad-hoc projects and services being delivered but that seem that will not have lasting effect if I am not correct.
+A good amount of money is seen spent on hire cars and hotels as usual with a few ad-hoc projects and services being delivered but that seem that will not have lasting effect if I am not correct.

 With past and present Jimi MP failing to deliver to Jimi with basic but tangible services, the desire in the general Jimi peoples' mind nowadays is that they want someone with vast experiences in both public and private sector, with vast knowledge to handle million kina projects from project design to execution including logistics to take up Jimi's public office for a change.
 Most people are now looking at intelligent but dedicated professional from around Jimi to take Jimi forward.
 A few notable Jimi working in both private and government firms both in country and overseas but the question is are they willing to put their good job on the line to bring Jimi out of its doldrums.
 That hope can truly come into reality if the poor Jimi people are not lured by cash or bribery during the election period.
 If they want to see change, they have to change for the future instead of cash hands outs and cheap politics consequently leading to electing poor office holders.
 A few of us see the potential in this young man's heart to change Jimi and we hope that all Jimi take a bold stand for a change this time.